siraben/zkeme80/README.md

 browser) and start playing around!

-Running just `make` builds and runs the project, but assumes that you have already properly built `tielm` and can run it with `tielm2` on the shell, and have Guile installed.
+Running just `make` builds and runs the project, but assumes that you have already properly built `tilem` and can run it with `tilem2` on the shell, and have Guile installed.
 Be warned, though, `tilem` is tricky to build and you have to enable all sorts of flags and install dependencies.
 If anyone knows a good emulator for macOS, please let